olgavrou/BPM/README.md

   <b>B.</b> Configuration file:
       The file Input.txt that is provided must be configured.
       It consists of the following fields:
+      NOTE: either raw_database or ready_database should be defined

-        query_file: <the exact name of the query file, as it is uploaded in the user interface, e.g. query.tar.gz> [if option is 5, this will be ignored]
+        <b>query_file:</b> <the exact name of the query file, as it is uploaded in the user interface, e.g. query.tar.gz> [if option is 5, this will be ignored]
-        gene_map: <the exact name of the gene map file, as it is uploaded in the user interface, e.g. List.txt>
+        <b>gene_map:</b> <the exact name of the gene map file, as it is uploaded in the user interface, e.g. List.txt>
-        raw_database: <this field should be filled, if the database is provided as a folder with more than one fasta files; the exact name of the folder should be provided, e.g. Database.tar.gz>
+        <b>raw_database:</b> <this field should be filled, if the database is provided as a folder with more than one fasta files; the exact name of the folder should be provided, e.g. Database.tar.gz>
-        ready_database: <this field should be filled, if the database is provided as one fasta file; the exact name of this file should be provided, e.g. database.faa>
+        <b>ready_database:</b> <this field should be filled, if the database is provided as one fasta file; the exact name of this file should be provided, e.g. database.faa>
-        option: 5
+        <b>option:</b> 5
             # Option: 1 for only mcl clustering (the query file will be split for each job to process)
             # Option: 2 for only phylogenetic profile (the database file will be split for each job to process)
             # Option: 3 for phylogenetic profile and the mcl clustering of the phyl. prof. (the database file will be split for each job to process)